Usage of the saugns program

 saugns -r 48000 script(s)

 The quality of the generated audio is currently always better with a higher sample rate.
 Using a higher rate means that less aliasing distortion will be in audible frequencies.
 For each specific script, this may or may not matter.
+(Note that a very few scripts are exceptions, and actually depend on aliasing distortion as part of the sound design.)

 Changing system audio device